Consolidated financial statements has been saved

 For all quoted companies, credit institutions, insurance companies and investment firms, the consolidation if IFRS as adopted by the European Union is an obligation.

-Every company that either exercises sole or joint control over one or more subsidiaries or that forms a consortium together with other entities (entities with common management according to article 10 of the Companies Code is required to prepare consolidated financial statements.
+Every company that either exercises sole or joint control over one or more subsidiaries or that forms a consortium together with other entities (entities with common management according to article 1:19 of the Code of companies and associations is required to prepare consolidated financial statements.

 In Belgium, the two exemptions to the consolidation obligation are: